 There are also ways to prepare your home to help keep allergens at bay when you have a dog.
 Be sure to wash your pet’s bed often, keep up with his grooming, and don’t let him sleep on your bed.
 It’s also helpful to remove heavy carpets and drapes that can trap dander.
 Vacuum cleaners for pet hair also help remove allergens, and some can even groom the hair and dander right from your dog.

-Best Breeds for Allergy Sufferers
+Best Breeds for People With Allergies

 Afghan Hounds are known for being aloof and dignified.
 They require regular exercise and grooming.
 They should be bathed and brushed twice a week.